hyperspy/hyperspy/doc/user_guide/tools.rst

 Rebinning
 ^^^^^^^^^

-There are two options to rebin data:
+Rebinning of the spectral data will be carried out by two methods.
-The first uses the :py:meth:`~.signal.BaseSignal.rebin` method to rebin data, to a new dimensional size specified by the user.
-Please note the new shape must be a divisor of the original shape.
+The fast method will run if the new shape is a divisor of the original shape.
+Otherwise a slower linear interpolation method will be applied.
+Both methods are incorporated into the :py:meth:`~.signals.eds.rebin` function.
+Example using fast binning:
 .. code-block:: python

     >>> s = hs.datasets.example_signals.EDS_SEM_Spectrum()
     >>> print(s)
     <EDSSEMSpectrum, title: EDS SEM Signal1D, dimensions: (|1024)>
-    >>> print(s.rebin([512]))
+    >>> print(s.rebin((2)))
     <EDSSEMSpectrum, title: EDS SEM Signal1D, dimensions: (|512)>

-.. versionadded:: 1.1
-The second, uses the :py:meth:`~.signals.eds.linear_bin` to rebin the data, by a given ratio, or list of ratios.
-These can also be non-integers and less than one in order to 'up-sample', for example:

 .. code-block:: python